Tool Belt Setup for Finish Carpentry

 A lot of guys set up a finish belt like they’re going to frame a house, hang drywall, install cabinets, and demo a window all before lunch.
 Then they wonder why the belt feels heavy, catches on corners, and turns into a junk drawer by ten in the morning.

 Finish carpentry is cleaner than that.
 Your belt needs to support fast measuring, marking, trimming, and light correction work.
-Anything that doesn’t yhelp those jobs should either stay in the cart, stay on the saw station, or stay in the van.
+Anything that doesn’t help those jobs should either stay in the cart, stay on the saw station, or stay in the van.

 Build the belt around the first trip into the room